Affiliate links on Android Authority may earn us a commission. Learn more.

 The prevalence of compression-heavy music streaming services has, until recently, made lossless Bluetooth audio an unnecessary luxury that probably crossed few people’s minds anyway.
 A lossless wireless connection to your headphones is redundant if your source is already compressed.

 However, there’s a growing market for services offering music streaming and downloads in lossless CD and Hi-Res quality.
-Apple Music, Amazon Music, Tidal, and others offer high resolution and/or lossless tracks to stream and download.
-It’s these customers, and those with their own lossless audio collection, that stand to benefit from aptX Lossless support when listening via Bluetooth.
+Apple Music, Amazon Music, TIDAL, and others offer high-resolution and/or lossless tracks to stream and download.
+It’s these customers, and those with their lossless audio collection, that stand to benefit from aptX Lossless support when listening via Bluetooth.

 After all, it’s rather pointless to stump up a premium for Apple Music’s lossless ALAC files only to have them downgraded to lossy AAC when listening back via your AirPods Pros.
 However, customers with lossy music collections or those still streaming from more affordable providers likely won’t perceive any benefits with lossless Bluetooth audio over existing high-quality lossy Bluetooth codecs.

 Customers with a lossless music collection stand to benefit from CD-quality Bluetooth audio.

 With lossless CD quality, radio-aware scaling, low latency gaming and voice, and Hi-Res support, aptX Lossless is the industry’s most robust Bluetooth audio option.
 However, there’s still likely to be some debate about whether Qualcomm’s standard offers a perceivable improvement to audio quality and which Bluetooth audio codec is the best pick for consumers with a Hi-Res library.
 Plus, whether the proprietary nature of Qualcomm’s technology will limit consumer adoption versus more universal support for SBC and the upcoming LC3 codec.